nats-io/nats-site/content/documentation/internals/nats-protocol.md

 CONNECT {"verbose":false,"pedantic":false,"ssl_required":false,"name":"","lang":"go","version":"1.1.0"}\r\n
 ```

 Most clients set `verbose` to `false` by default.
-This means that  that the server will not be sending an `+OK` payload back to the client after the server ingested the message.
+This means that the server will not be sending an `+OK` payload back to the client after the server ingested the message.

 ## <a name="PUB"></a>PUB